 - Instagram Stories.
 Like the Snapchat stories from which they were stolen, these are “daily videos” and useful for brands or influencers to talk to their Superfans.
 You can learn about Stories on Instagram, here and here.
 One of the pluses of Instagram stories is that you can add additional links to them, explained here.
 They appear at the top of your account in the circles.

 - Instagram Live.
 Like Facebook live, you can go “live” with a video on Instagram.
 Learn more, here.

 - Selling.
-Because Instagram limits you to one and only one URL in your bio, you can either tell folks “link in bio” or use a service like Like2.Buy for that.
+Because Instagram limits you to one and only one URL in your bio, you can either tell folks “link in bio” or use a service like Link.Tree or Have2Haveit or LinkInBio.
+An example would by Nylon Magazine’s account or AirBnB‘s account.
 Another solution is a custom hashtag for your brand and people can post to that hashtag, then you can message them one-on-one about a purchase.
 New!
 Instagram is enabling Instagram shopping for selected accounts.